This is a post out of the 31 Days of Morning Circles. You can find the main page for this series here.

 After a calming meditation, the child is open to a more interactive activity.
 Since you are already close to the child, it’s an ideal time to share a story.

 I like to transition from meditation to a story with a song.
 In addition to using a visual schedule, it helps my son know what’s coming next.

 We use this traditional Waldorf song to transition to the story:

 Come and share your stories with me

 I am sitting quietly.

-The reason I like this one is because it’s short, it hints to the next activity (story), points out a body part (ears) and tells how to listen to the story (quietly).
+The reason I like this one is that it’s short, it hints at the next activity (story), points out a body part (ears) and tells how to listen to the story (quietly).
 Don’t be fooled, however.
 My son isn’t always sitting quietly.
 I begin the story anyway.

 I sign in addition to singing, and my son often scoots over to the book bin after the first words.